 The threads you choose should be appropriate for the design.
 For example, if you are creating a lacy edge, you would probably want a fine thread or metallic.
 Some of the overdyed threads enhance the patterns with their color changes.

 Have a pair of scissors available that you will use only to cut the paper.
-Don’t use your embroidery scissors!!
-If you are using a lot of metallic threads, you will also need a pair of scissors made for cutting metallic threads (305-371-1525).
+Don’t use your embroidery scissors!
+If you are using a lot of metallic threads, you will also need a pair of scissors made for cutting metallic threads.

 We have a fabulous selection of embroidery on paper books to choose from also full of hints and ideas.

 The design has been created so that you could use it with or without using pictures.
-The sample is not completely stitched as it was used in class.
-However, I think you can tell what the plan is!
+The sample is not completely stitched as it was used in class, but hopefully you can tell what the plan is!

 Before we get to stitching, we need to cut out the individual pieces.
-I used several different papers and weights.
-The background paper is a heavy cardstock.
-I used one with a glittery surface, but it did make keeping the pieces in place while stitching harder.
+Yuo can use several different papers and weights.
+The moedel’s background paper is a heavy cardstock with a glittery surface, but the surface did make keeping the pieces in place while stitching more difficult; keep that in mind when selecting your paper!
 The rabbit is cut out of a textured tan-colored cardstock.
 The pattern shows where the arms and feet are located.
 You will need to cut along the inside arms and top of the feet so one of your eggs will slip into place.
 The Easter eggs are cut out of colorful scrapbook papers.
 The grass has a torn edge taken from a scrapbook paper of grass.

 To cut out your eggs, tulips and bunny, use the templates included in the project download.